TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

 ═══════════════════════════════════════
 FINAL STEP — WRITE EVERYTHING AND PUSH ONCE ═══════════════════════════════════════
+Before doing anything else in this step, check whether this run actually changed anything: did Part A grade at least one match, or did Part B generate at least one new prediction?
+If neither happened, that's a normal, expected outcome on a run with nothing new to do — skip the rest of this step entirely.
+Do not attempt to write files, update the manifest, or run any git commands, and do not treat this as an error.

-Write every date file touched in Part A, and today's file from Part B, to:
+If something did change, write every date file touched in Part A, and today's file from Part B, to:
   /Users/anthonyclark/Desktop/worldcup-predictions-v1/public/predictions/{date}.json
 (create the public/predictions/ folder if it doesn't exist).